ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **Dynamic Storage Duration (heap allocation)**

-Sometimes you don’t know in advance how much memory you’ll need, or you need to keep something around even after the function that created it has finished.
-That’s where dynamic storage comes in: you request memory at runtime, and you decide when it goes away.
+Sometimes you don't know in advance how much memory you'll need, or you need to keep something around even after the function that created it has finished.
+That's where dynamic storage comes in: you request memory at runtime, and you decide when it goes away.

 Dynamic variables: